mrafiq709/Laravel-Practice/README.md

     sudo chown -R www-data:www-data vendor/
     sudo chown -R www-data:www-data storage/

-Sometimes Laravel route is not found even it's exst in route list.
+Sometimes Laravel route is not found even it's exist in route list.
 The solution is:
 ------------------------------------------------------------------------------------

 Two most common causes of this behavior are: